Cuba starter pack

 How much money do you really need to travel to Cuba?
 While it depends somewhat on what you like to do and what type of lodging you prefer, there are some fixed costs, too.
 Let's break down both to help you understand the cost of planning a trip to Cuba.
-Some items below are listed in USD while others are listed in CUC (Cuban Convertible Pesos).
+Note that some items below are listed in USD while others are listed in CUC (Cuban Convertible Pesos).
 The value of CUC is always the same as the value of the US Dollar, but when you exchange money you'll be charged a fee so expect you'll get back .87 cents US for every 1CUC.